nfriedly/hn-avatars/README.md

 This script may be installed manually or from [Greasy Fork](https://greasyfork.org/en/scripts/460206-hn-avatars).
 Run it with a tool such as [Violentmonkey](https://violentmonkey.github.io/), see Greasy Fork for other options.

-Script is based on [Show HN: HN Avatars in 357 bytes](https://news.ycombinator.com/item?id=30668137) with additional changes from the comments and some of my own incoporated.
+Script is based on [Show HN: HN Avatars in 357 bytes](https://news.ycombinator.com/item?id=30668137) with additional changes from the comments and some of my own incorporated.

 See also [ekofi's extension version](https://github.com/ekofi/hn_avatar_ext).